Story kiosk location

 The photograph that you see at Carling and Parkdale features laboratory technician Sharon Argue (standing on the far right) inspecting new medical equipment during Governor General Roland Michener’s visit to her laboratory in the late 1960s.
 Sharon began working as a laboratory technician (now known as a laboratory technologist) at the Grace Hospital in Ottawa in 1966(demolished in 1999), shortly transferring to the pathology department of the Ottawa Civic Hospital.
 She retired in 2013.

-Most of the technicians working in hospital laboratories at the time were women, in a time of great medical discovery and innovation.
-However, when historians talk of the many significant breakthroughs in medical technology in the second half of the twentieth century, the work of these women is often undervalued, instead seeing nursi.
+The majority of technicians who worked in hospital laboratories, at a time of great medical discoveries and innovations, were women.
+However, when historians talk about important discoveries in medical technology during the second half of the 20th century, the contribution of these women were hardly recognized.

 While each woman was trained in many research and testing areas, they usually focused on one or two during their working lives.
 Sharon had two specializations during her career: analysing specimens for haematology and biochemistry for the critical task of disease screening.
 This website showcases a fascinating array of photographs, documents, and artifacts from Sharon’s personal collection.

 This certificate was presented to Sharon in 1994 in recognition of her membership in the College of Medical Laboratory Technologists of Ontario, a group that regulates and ensures compliance with laboratory standards in the province of Ontario.
 This is just one example of his many years of membership.

 Sharon Argue (née Harrison) was awarded the “General Medical Laboratory Technique” medical degree on May 5, 1966, allowing her to work in hospital laboratories across the country.